 Did you know?
 The lake was formed thousands of years ago when lava flows from Mount Bachelor blocked the Deschutes River, trapping water to create both Lava Lake and Little Lava Lake.
 Solidified black lava rocks still line the shore, making the landscape feel truly volcanic.

-If you want a peaceful outdoor spot with great fishing, paddling, swimming, hiking, and camping, you’ll love Little Lava Lake.
+If you want a peaceful outdoor spot with great fishing, paddling, swimming, hiking, and camping, you will love this lake.
 It’s quieter than neighboring Lava Lake, so you can escape the crowds and enjoy the top Cascade Lakes scenery.

 Little Lava Lake Oregon: A dog swims toward a person in the clear blue water of the lake, surrounded by forested shoreline and distant snow-capped mountains.